Nippon Calculator / Busicom HL-21

 410 mm x 164 mm, 130 mm (16.5" x 6.5" x 5"), 4 Kg (9 lbs.).

 Made in Japan.

-Makes extensive use of plastics compared to similar models of the time by other manufacturers, and also of die-cast pin-wheels.
+This machine makes extensive use of plastics compared to similar models of the time by other manufacturers, and also of die-cast pin-wheels.

 The mechanism of this machine is based on cheaper die-cast pinwheels, rather than machined brass, though these are more prone to wear.

 Also, the casing of the machine is made of plastic rather than metal.

 Nippon Calculator SM-21.

 Kevin Vartanian has kindly sent the photograph above of a Nippon Calculator SM-21, which was introduced in 1956 and appears to be a predecessor of the HL-21.

 For information on performing the basic arithmetic operations see Operating a Pinwheel Calculator in the "Collecting Calculators" section of this site.

 Busicom were the inspiration to Intel to produce the 4004 microprocessor in 1971.
 This evolved through the 8008, 8088, 8086, 80286, 80386, 80486, to the Pentium microprocessor.